 (Note: if you use ready made tomato sauce don’t use the spices)

-Cooking Instructions Filled Green Pepper
+Cooking Instructions Filled Pepper with Meat

-– Cut off the upper part of the pepper (the lid); remove white parts and seeds inside the pepper with a sharp knife.
+– Cut off the upper part of the pepper (the lid); remove white parts and seeds inside the pepper with a sharp knife

 – Place the filled peppers so they won’t fall aside ( the pan should not be too big, before you fill the peppers place them into a pan to see if it is the right size).